 Can You Take Tylenol While Pregnant?

 Acetaminophen, such as Tylenol, is the most frequently used painkiller during pregnancy.
-It has a long history and is considered a pregnancy-safe medication.22 Yet the recommendation is to use it sparingly and by the directions.
-Recently, some parents have filed lawsuits claiming Tylenol use during pregnancy contributed to their children having ADHD or autism.12,15,17
+It has a long history and is considered a pregnancy-safe medication.22 Yet the recommendation is to use it sparingly and according to directions.

-Allergy Medications
+Allergy Medications During Pregnancy

 During pregnancy, women are not immune to allergies such as hay fever.
-Women with a history of allergies pre-pregnancy are more likely to experience symptoms such as sneezing, runny nose, and itchy, watery eyes.
+Women with a history of allergies pre-pregnancy are more likely to experience symptoms such as sneezing, a runny nose, and itchy, watery eyes.
 However, others will develop allergies for the first time during pregnancy.9,13

 Your provider will consider any drug’s overall benefits and risks when deciding what medicine you can take while pregnant.
 Try avoiding triggers and limiting exposure to allergens.
 Your doctor may also recommend non-pharmacological management, such as nasal irrigation with a neti pot or saline nasal sprays.